-A number of emergency drills including fire, earthquake, and tsunami drills, will be held during the year.
+A number of emergency drills, including fire drills, will be held during the year.
 All types of emergency drills are to be treated as though they were real emergencies.
 Classroom teachers will tell students what procedures to follow.
 The following guidelines will be strictly enforced:

-- There will be no talking by students during the drills - Students may not use their cell phones - Students must follow the teacher's instructions and respond promptly to directions from teachers and administrators
+- There will be no talking by students during the drills. - Students may not use their cell phones - Students must follow the teacher's instructions and respond promptly to directions from teachers and administrators.